I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 Does HeyGen Support Real-Time Interaction?

 HeyGen's Interactive Avatar (now LiveAvatar) supports real-time conversations, but with higher latency than purpose-built real-time platforms.
 In our testing, typical response times were 2-5 seconds.
 Developer community reports show that switching from the default LiveKit transport to WebRTC reduces this to 1-2 seconds.
-For sub-500ms interactions needed at kiosks, live events, or support flows, consider MascotBot or D-ID's streaming API.
+For sub-500ms interactions needed at kiosks, live events, or support flows, consider Mascotbot or D-ID's streaming API.

 Frequently Asked Questions